Tennessee flooding leaves 21 people dead and around 20 others missing

-Twenty of those killed in the flooding that swept through the area Saturday were confirmed dead within the city of Waverly, the county seat, a news release from the Humphreys County Emergency Management Agency said.
+Twenty of those killed in the flooding Saturday were confirmed dead within the city of Waverly, the county seat, a news release from the Humphreys County Emergency Management Agency said.
 One other was confirmed dead elsewhere in the county.

-Search and rescue efforts remain ongoing, the statement said, and officials are asking for the public's help locating the missing people, including two children, according to a post on the Waverly Department of Public Safety's Facebook page.
+Local officials revised the number of missing down from an earlier count of 45.
+Gillespie explained the figure was high because the storm had knocked out cell service, making it difficult for people to reach their loved ones.

-In a Sunday evening news conference in Nashville, Tennessee, Gov. Bill Lee described a "tremendous loss of life" in Waverly, with "homes washed off their foundations, cars strewn around the community."
+In a separate news conference in Nashville, Gov. Bill Lee described a "tremendous loss of life" in Waverly, with "homes washed off their foundations, cars strewn around the community."

 "It is a devastating picture of loss and heartache," he said.